prysmaticlabs/prysm/sharding/README.md

 ## Selecting Notaries Via Random Beacon Chains

-In our current implementation for the Ruby Release, we are selecting collators through a pseudorandom method built into the SMC directly.
+In our current implementation for the Ruby Release, we are selecting notaries through a pseudorandom method built into the SMC directly.
 Inspired by dfinity's Random Beacon chains, the Ethereum Research team has been proposing better solutions that have faster finality guarantees.

 <https://ethresear.ch/t/posw-random-beacon/1814/6>